|116U.05||EXPLORE MINNESOTA TOURISM.|

 (h) If telephone or other electronic means is used to conduct a regular, special, or emergency meeting, the council shall provide notice of the regular meeting location, of the fact that some members may participate by telephone or other electronic means, and of the provisions of paragraph (g).
 The timing and method of providing notice is governed by section 13D.04.

 (a) The film production jobs program is created.
-The program shall be operated by the Minnesota Film and TV Board with administrative oversight and control by the commissioner of employment and economic development.
+The program shall be operated by the Minnesota Film and TV Board with administrative oversight and control by the commissioner of administration.
 The program shall make payment to producers of feature films, national television or Internet programs, documentaries, music videos, and commercials that directly create new film jobs in Minnesota.
 To be eligible for a payment, a producer must submit documentation to the Minnesota Film and TV Board of expenditures for production costs incurred in Minnesota that are directly attributable to the production in Minnesota of a film product.

 (b) For the purposes of this section: